benefitcloud/ember-uploader/README.md

 #### Uploading to S3

 Uploading to S3 works in similar manner to the default uploader.
-There is only one extra required before uploading.
+There is only one extra step required before uploading.

 You'll need to setup your backend to be able to sign the upload request, to be able to make an authenticated request to S3.
-This step is required to avoids saving secret tokens on your client side.
+This step is required to avoid saving secret token on your client.

 ```js
 App.S3UploadComponent = Ember.FileField.extend({